-For example, when you install Informix-Connect client software, it automatically creates the correct configuration file on your computer.

-The configuration file contains default parameters that define your network configuration, network protocol, and environment variables.
-If you omit these values from the database profile when you define the native Informix database interface, they default to the values specified in your configuration file.
+Run the SetNet32 utility to configure the client registry settings.
+When you configure Informix Connect client software, it creates a registry entry in HKEY_LOCAL_MACHINE\Software\Informix\SqlHosts.
+The registry entry contains parameters that define your network configuration, network protocol, and environment variables.
+If you omit these values from the database profile when you define the native Informix database interface, they default to the values specified in the registry entry.

-For instructions on setting up the Informix configuration file, see your Informix documentation.
+For instructions on configuring your Informix client software, see your Informix documentation.